vertica/VerticaPy/docs/source/examples_learn_titanic.rst

 - Passengers with a lifeboat
 - Passengers without a lifeboat

 Before we move on: we did a lot of work to clean up this data, but we haven't saved anything to our Vertica database!
-Let's look at the modifications we've made to the vDataFrame.
+Let's look at the modifications we've made to the ``vDataFrame``.

 .. ipython:: python